- Bitcoin Miner Virus is a general name for malware that steals a computer’s resources to generate cryptocurrency.

 - Check up the Network section.

-This way you can check up on which applications are using the network since the day when the last monitoring was done.
+This way, you can check which applications have been using the network since the last monitoring was done.
 However, Task Manager only allows tracking the Universal Windows Platform (UWP) applications, which does not include desktop apps.

 To monitor the network usage on desktop applications, complete the following steps: